Visas and immigration

 What types of Italian visas are available?

-There are two categories of Italy visas:
+There are two categories of visas for Italy:

 • Short-stay visas (also known as Schengen type C visas) – valid for up to 90 days within any 180-day period